SUMMARY

 • ACTIVE PERIOD: Active at night

-• KEY ID FEATURES: Reddish brown with yellowish white mottling running the length of the body
+• KEY ID FEATURES: Reddish brown with yellow or white mottling running the length of the body

-• BEHAVIOR: Docile, will not bite readily but can secrete a smelly musk, completely terrestrial
+• BEHAVIOR: Will bite readily and can secrete a smelly musk, completely terrestrial

 • SIZE: Small - 30-40cm